pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-cli/index.md

 ./pactus-daemon init -w ~/pactus --testnet
 ```

-This command creates a working working directory for the testnet at `~/pactus`.
+This command creates your wallet and setup the working working directory at `~/pactus`.

 {% endtab %}